skip to content

 The Bohdan Winiarski Scholarships

-The Bohdan Winiarski Scholarships are generously funded by the Embassy of the Republic of Poland in the United Kingdom of Great Britain and Northern Ireland, and named after the Polish Judge and international lawyer, Bohdan Winiarski.
-Applications for the Bohdan Winiarski Scholarship open around Easter each year.
-Announcements will be made in the Centre's newsletter, social media channels and mailing list.
+The Lauterpacht Centre for International Law is pleased to announce the opening of a competition for two scholarships funded by the Embassy of the Republic of Poland in the United Kingdom of Great Britain and Northern Ireland.
+The scholarships have been named after the Polish Judge and international lawyer, Bohdan Winiarski.
+Applications are open to PhD candidates, PhD holders and other academics who are nationals of:

-The scholarship is open to candidates who are nationals of the Visegrad Group States and Western Balkans States (Czech Republic, Hungary, Poland, Slovakia, as well as North Macedonia, Montenegro, Serbia, Albania, Bosnia and Herzegovina, and Kosovo).
+1. Visegrad Group States and Western Balkans States (Czech Republic, Hungary, Poland, Slovakia, as well as North Macedonia, Montenegro, Serbia, Albania, Bosnia and Herzegovina, and Kosovo) – one scholarship;